- Informal Economy

 The impact of these examples is important.
 National and regional laws have established the normative terrain for the activity.
 In some countries, the laws have created special financial mechanisms for capacity building and for access to funds for infrastructure.
 Also, waste pickers have been able to secure customary rights to wastes at municipal level by using the law.

-These examples have brought positive outcomes, such as:
+These examples have brought positive outcomes:

 - Earnings: waste pickers who are integrated in door to door collection of waste/recyclables or other services have a stable monthly income.